 1. monday service

 monday service brings no-code customization, AI-driven automation, and cross-departmental connectivity to help desk management.
-Built for IT, HR, facilities, and service teams, it connects ticketing with projects and workflows across your organization.
+Built for IT, HR, facilities, and service teams, this power solution connects ticketing with projects and workflows across your organization.

 Key features: